Key Stage 4 - changes to GCSE exams

 - Universities require “more depth of knowledge and understanding” and higher skill base.
 For most subjects asessment wil be by written exam at the end of the course.

 What is the content and style of the assessment like?

 - The AS is more content-heavy, and overall the A level more “robust”

 - Subjects such as the sciences have a formal single sitting practical examination

 - Subjects such as Theatre Studies, Art and Design Technology continue to have practical and portfolio requirements

-These will still exist nationally, but if students sit these, the marks will not count towards the final A2 exam mark.
-Here at St Ivo current Year 12 students will be able to sit AS Levels in all subjects (old and new specifications).
-Discussions are ongoing for the current Year 11.
+These will still exist nationally, but if students sit these, the marks will not count towards the final A level exam mark.
+Here at St Ivo Year 12 students will not sit AS Levels.

-So, will students still have to choose 3 or 4 A levels?
+So, do students have to choose 3 or 4 A levels?